 - Las Vegas Hilton.
 People have seen his spirit in the penthouse, the basement where he hung out with his band, and the elevator he used to avoid screaming fans.

 - The Ryman Auditorium (Nashville).
 Lisa Marie Presley claims she heard her father, Elvis, while there.
-After a performance at the theatre she went into her dressing room.
-The door was stuck and she could not get it open.
+After a performance at the theatre she went to her dressing room, but the door was stuck and she could not get it open.
 Suddenly, she heard the distinct laugh of her father and the door opened.

 Mama Cass Elliot

-Fictional ghostbuster Dan Aykroyd believed the ghost of Mama Cass, of The Mamas & the Papas, haunted his previous house.
-She also had owned the house at some point and it served as the rehearsal location for California Dreaming.
-He says a poltergeist got into bed with him, the Stairmaster was turned on, and jewelry was moved around on the dresser.
+Fictional ghostbuster Dan Aykroyd believes the ghost of Mama Cass, of The Mamas & the Papas, haunted his previous house.
+She owned the house at some point and it served as the rehearsal location for California Dreaming.
+He says a poltergeist got into bed with him, the Stairmaster turned on by itself, and jewelry moved around on the dresser.

 Listen, a lot of people would love to kiss Kurt Cobain.
 A 20-something bar manager from Essex, England claims to have shared a digital kiss with Kurt Cobain in 2000.
-When browsing the internet late night, Kurt Cobain began to talk to the bar manager through her Compax Presario laptop and asked for a kiss.
-After an intimate kiss (y’all, I don’t know the logistics), her laptop broke and her digital, otherworldly romance with Cobain ended.
-I’m calling a big “nah” on this story; just some steamy fan fiction.
+When she was browsing the internet late one night, Cobain materialized on her Compax Presario laptop and asked for a kiss.
+After an intimate kiss (y’all, I don’t know the logistics), her laptop broke and her otherworldly romance with Cobain ended.
+I’m calling a big “nah” on this story.
+It’s just some steamy fan fiction.

 The ghost of Eddie Hinton is said to haunt the famous recording studio Muscle Shoals in Alabama.
 From 1967 to 1971, Hinton played in the Muscle Shoals Rhythm Section on records for artists such as Aretha Franklin, Elvis, and Otis Redding.
-People have reported the apparition of a man in a blue suit that many believe is Hinton, because he was buried in a blue suit.
+People have reported the apparition of a man in a blue suit.
+Many believe the ghost is Hinton, because he was buried in a blue suit.
 Musicians have also had unexplained equipment malfunctions.

-The bond between child and parent can sometimes be complicated by, but not broken by, death.
-Whitney Houston passed when her daughter Bobbi Kristina was only 19.
+The bond between child and parent can sometimes be complicated, but not broken, by death.
+Whitney Houston passed away when her daughter Bobbi Kristina was only 19.
 In an interview with Oprah, Bobbi Kristina said, “Throughout the house, lights turn on and off, and I’m like, ‘mum, what are you doing?’
 I can still laugh with her and still talk to her.
 I can hear her voice telling me to ‘keep moving, baby, I’ve got you’.
 I can always feel her with me.”